Johann Bernhard Basedow and the Transformation of Modern Education Educational Reform in the German Enlightenment

 London, New York

 Louden, Robert B. PhD, "Johann Bernhard Basedow and the Transformation of Modern Education Educational Reform in the German Enlightenment" (2021).
-Faculty and Staff Books.
+Faculty, Staff, and Alumni Books.
 662.